camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 </scriptTask>
 ```

-The value of the scriptFormat attribute must be a name that is compatible with the JSR-223
-(scripting for the Java platform).
-If you want to use a (JSR-223 compatible) scripting engine, it is
-necessary to add the corresponding jar to the classpath and use the appropriate name.
+The value of the scriptFormat attribute must be a name that is compatible with JSR-223 (Scripting for the Java Platform).
+If you want to use a (JSR-223 compatible) scripting engine, you need to to add the corresponding jar to the classpath and use the appropriate name.

-For general information about scripting in the process engine please see the [user
+For general information about scripting in the process engine, please see the [Scripting](ref:/guides/user-guide/#process-engine-scripting) section of the [User Guide](ref:/guides/user-guide/).
-guide](ref:/guides/user-guide/#process-engine-scripting).

 <div class="alert alert-info">
   <strong>Supported Script Languages:</strong>
   <p>
     camunda BPM should work with most of the JSR-223 compatible script engine implementations.
-    We test integration for Groovy, Java Script, JRuby and Jython.
-See also: <a href="ref:/guides/user-guide/#introduction-third-party-libraries-process-engine">Third Party Dependencies</a>
+We test integration for Groovy, JavaScript, JRuby and Jython.
+See the <a href="ref:/guides/user-guide/#introduction-third-party-libraries-process-engine">Third Party Dependencies</a> section of the <a href="ref:/guides/user-guide/">User Guide</a> for more details.
   </p>
 </div>

 ## Variables in scripts

-All process variables that are accessible through the execution that arrives in
-the script task can be used within the script.
-In the example, the script
-variable `inputArray` is in fact a process variable (an array of integers).
+All process variables that are accessible through the execution that arrives in the script task can be used within the script.
+In the example below, the script variable `inputArray` is in fact a process variable (an array of integers).

 ```xml
 <script>